carpentries-lab/metagenomics-shell/_episodes/01-introduction.md

 > ## Shell alternatives
 >
-> In case you decide to follow the lesson on your computer, you won't need to use `ssh` command because you will connect to the remote machine.
+> In case you decide to follow the lesson on your computer, you won't need to use `ssh` command because you will not connect to a remote machine.
 > If you are working on a remote machine that includes RStudio (which you will open in a browser) you can work in the terminal that is included in RStudio.
 >
 {: .callout}